Stencyl/stencylpedia/chapter-4/customizing-actors.md

 * What is Actor Customization?
 * You can refer to specific Actors/Regions inside a Scene
 * Example: Pressing Switches
-* Gotcha: Don't use hidden attributes if you intend to customize an actor.

 ## Introduction